IJW2021/MyPortfolio/SSDCS/Unit04.md

 Intersting excerise and shows the issues of predicting sequence and concurency when dealing with indipendent threads.

+**Regex**

+Also wrote some code lookign at validation of Postcodes using regex very close to my actual day job this one as its something i have written numerous times over the years as part of data migration projects and FOI requests but never in python 🐍 as I usualy write the regex at the DMBS level using Oralce regex operators so it was nice to see how python does it.
+And just because it was interesting wrote some code to call a public API to validate postcodes using the public API hosted at https://api.postcodes.io

 ```python
 from typing import Dict, List